dmichalis/skroutz_scraper/README.md

-# Similar shops in Skroutz
+# Identical shops in Skroutz

-The following code, when provided with the urls of some products in Skroutz, finds those shops that provide the most products in attempt to minimize transportation and exchange fees.
+The following code, when provided with the urls of some products in Skroutz, finds those shops that provide the majority of products in attempt to minimize transportation and exchange fees.

 Notes: